praisetompane/3_computer_programming/2_languages/ruby/README.md

-# Playground to experiment with
+# Playground to experiment with ruby
 # sources
 * library reference:
 * language reference: